Ready to fight tonight

 Joint training means readiness, preparing the U.S. to move forward with its allies.

-Whether it be on a physical battlefield or a digital space, the edge that will help determine victory against an opponent would be the readiness that Raytheon technology provides.
+Whether it be on a physical battlefield or a digital space, the edge that will help determine victory against an opponent would be readiness and the tech that provides it.